Photo by Shery Larson.

 experience of 5th grade.

-important lessons for living with the help of a young,
+learned important lessons for living with the help

-We were her first class, we were 2/3 boys,
+teacher.
+We were her first class, we were two

 At our 26th